con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	phyed phyed] VV; byed NyiGyu
 >> 	pa'i] NyiGyu; yi VV

-Endowed with every form, but free from form,
+Endowed with every form, yet free from form,
-Bearing the half of half of sixteen *bindu*s,[^145-1]
+Supporting half of half of sixteen *bindu*s,[^145-1]
-Without members, transcending every grouping,
+Transcending every grouping, void of members,
-Grasping the summit of the fourth *dhyāna*.
-(145)
+Sustaining *dhyāna*'s fourth and final peak, (145)

 [^145-1]: Vilāsavajra refrains from offering a commentary on this line, but Vimalamitra clarifies that the four drops/*bindu*s (i.e. 'half of half of sixteen') are the seed syllables *a ā aṃ aḥ*.
-This being a commonly quoted verse, a variety of highly esoteric interpretations can be found.
+This being a frequently cited verse, a variety of highly esoteric interpretations can be found.

-* 145a, sarvākāro nirākāraḥ: Our translation is based on the ancient translation, which appears to be reflected in Davidson's Sanskrit edition.
+* 145a, *sarvākāro nirākāraḥ*: Our translation is based on the ancient translation, which appears to be reflected in Davidson's Sanskrit edition.
 Here VV reads a single name, which was also perhaps rendered in the Dege translation.
 VV's interpretation runs as follows: 'He who is has the form devoid of all forms' (*sarvākāranirākāra*; *rnam pa thams cad rnam pa med*).

 > sarvadhyānakalābhijñaḥ samādhikulagotravit |